CanoeByGuitar/partio/README.md

 reading/writing.
 It started out as an abstraction for the commonalities in particle models (i.e. accessing many attributes associated with an index or entity).
+# private modification 个人修改
+This is a modification of original Partio for  personal use.
+The *.xyz file is now supported to be converted to any other popular particle file format(.geo/.bgeo etc) To be noticed *.xyz can be named in any other postfix what ever you like only if:
+1. The file is ASCII text file
+2. Three float in a line and the delimiter is " "(one blank) without blank in the end of a line

+# Usage
+After building the project.
+Modify the content in `tools/partconvert.cpp`

+You need to change the inputDir and the outputDir in this file.
+Make sure files in inputDir is all *.xyz files.

 # Super impatient building guide